ShankyTiwari/api-rate-limiter-using-nodejs-and-redis/README.md

-# NodeJS API for private chatting app built using Angular
+# API Rate limiting in Nodejs using Express and Redis

 This is a demonstration of API Rate limiting in Nodejs using Express and Redis.